XeTute/HANNA/README.md

 ANNA is a native **C++ header-only library**.
 We currently have no plans to port it to other languages, such as Python or Java.

 # Learn How to Use ANNA
 You can read the **Wiki** in this repository.
-While it isn't updated very frequently, it still serves as a great resource.
+While it isn't updated very frequently, it still serves as a great resource, and as soon as we upload or remove a function, we'll add it there quickly enough.<br>
-However, we're actively working on creating tutorials and updated Wiki pages on our web pages at **xetute.github.io**, which is more reliable than our main domain **xetute.com**.
+Apart from just reading Wikis, you can also check out our [YouTube Channel](https://www.youtube.com/@XeTuteTechnologies) for Tutorials.

 # Happy Coding!